Arthritis and Disability Benefits

 - You can still qualify for benefits if you or your partner are working or have savings, so don’t be afraid to apply.

 - There are a confusing number of benefits and complicated rules about what you may get, and the names of benefits sometimes change.
 In addition, many disabilities are invisible, and benefits application forms can be long and confusing.
-If you need help with knowing f you qualify or with your application form, Citizens Advice can be extremely useful.
+If you need help with your application, or knowing whether or not you qualify, Citizens Advice can be extremely useful.

-- Disability benefits are based on what you can and cannot do, rather than the condition that you have, so when you fill out the forms, it is important that you concentrate on this rather than on your condition.
-If you have arthritis, this might mean explaining the problems you have with mobility because of your arthritis rather than concentrating on the arthritis itself.
+- Disability benefits are based on what you can and cannot do, rather than the condition that you have.
+When you fill out the forms, it is important that you concentrate on this, rather than on your condition.
+If you have arthritis, this might mean explaining the problems you have with mobility because of your arthritis, rather than concentrating on the arthritis itself.